antiman9071/javaToAndFromBinary/README.md

 # javaToBinary
-a calculator to convert a letter into ascii and binary or convert a number into binary
+a calculator to convert a letter into ascii and binary or convert a number into binary or vice versa

 # How to use
 designed for linux